eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Knowledge of SQL and NoSQL databases
 		* Knowledge of open source machine learning libraries like scikit-learn, tensorflow, NLP tool as NLTK
 + skill set:
+	- Experience with one or more of the following: Natural Language Processing, text understanding, classification, pattern recognition, recommendation systems, targeting systems, ranking systems or similar
+	- Use traditional ML techniques such as Probabilistic Graphical Models, SVMs, etc. along with the latest techniques from deep learning including graph neural networks
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.